abdullahgulraiz/SyncroRun/README.md

 ### Requirements

-The following software and hardware requirements were met when the codes when the project was undertaken.
+The following software and hardware requirements were met when the project was undertaken.

 #### GUI Application